-With Hitler now openly demanding the Sudetenland Prime Minister Neville Chamberlain flew out to meet him, and Sudeten Nazi leader Henlein, on 12 and 15 September.
-Hitler’s response to Chamberlain was that he was refusing the Czech Germans the right to self-determination, and that British “threats” were not appreciated.
+With Hitler now openly demanding the Sudetenland, Prime Minister Neville Chamberlain flew out to meet him and Sudeten Nazi leader Henlein, on 12 and 15 September.
+Hitler’s response to Chamberlain was that the Sudetenland was refusing the Czech Germans the right to self-determination, and that British “threats” were not appreciated.

-After meeting with his cabinet Chamberlain met with the Nazi leader once more, and this time agreed that Britain would not oppose a German takeover of the Sudetenland.
-Hitler however, aware that he had the upper hand, shook his head and told Chamberlain that the Sudetenland was no longer enough.
+After meeting with his cabinet, Chamberlain met with the Nazi leader once more.
+He stated that Britain would not oppose a German takeover of the Sudetenland.
+Hitler, aware that he had the upper hand, shook his head and told Chamberlain that the Sudetenland was no longer enough.

 He wanted the state of Czechoslovakia to be carved up and shared between various nations.
-Chamberlain knew that he could not possibly agree to these terms and war for a time seemed inevitable.
+Chamberlain knew that he could not possibly agree to these terms.
+War loomed on the horizon.

 With hours to go before Nazi troops crossed the border into Czechoslovakia, Hitler and his Italian ally Mussolini offered Chamberlain what appeared to be a lifeline: a last-minute conference in Munich, where French Prime Minister Daladier would also be in attendance.
 The Czechs and Stalin’s USSR were not invited.